AlchemicalChef/Safeguard/README.md

 ## Backdoor Detection

+Based on research from the following:
+Mandiant
+Microsoft
+Me
+TrustedSec
+DJM
+And many more

-Based on [Mandiant's research on AADInternals attacks](https://cloud.google.com/blog/topics/threat-intelligence/detecting-microsoft-365-azure-active-directory-backdoors), Safeguard can detect:
+Safeguard can detect:

 | Backdoor Type | Detection Method | Severity |
 |---------------|------------------|----------|